MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/create-manual-proforma-invoice-sales.md

 ## Project Contract details page

-A proforma invoice can also be created from the **Project Contract** details page, which creates the invoice for that specific project contract.
-The system verifies that the project contract has a **Ready to Invoice** backlog dated before today's date.
+A proforma invoice can also be created from the **Project Contract** details page.
+The system verifies the project contract has a **Ready to Invoice** backlog dated before today's date.
 From these contracts, the system creates draft proforma invoices based on the number of customers on each contract line.

 When there's a single proforma invoice created, the **Invoice** page opens.
 If multiple invoices are created for that project contract, the **Invoices** list page opens to show all of the created invoices.